Federal government announces $75.9 million to tackle air passenger complaints backlog | CBC News

 In a statement, the federal government explained that the new funding will allow the agency to hire more employees to deal with the backlog of complaints.

-The federal government said it is also working on "significant reforms to the Air Passenger Protection Regulations," which it says will "ensure passenger rights are even more protected" going forward.
+Alghabra said the Liberal government is also working on significant reforms to the Air Passenger Protection Regulations, which he said will ensure passenger rights are even more protected going forward by giving the CTA "additional authorities."

+The minister provided only broad details of what those additional authorities will look like, saying he would like to see more responsibility placed on airlines to compensate passengers before they file complaints to the CTA.

+To that end, Alghabra said the new measures would incentivize airlines to handle complaints themselves, rather than forward them on to the CTA.

 Growing dissatisfaction, ballooning complaints